ePrivacy and GPDR Cookie Consent by Cookie Consent What's the best way of financing a house extension? | Resi

 Quick summary

 The best way to finance a house extension depends on your project size and finances.
-For projects under £20,000, savings or credit cards can work, but they may be slow or limited.
-For over £30,000, remortgaging or a further advance typically offers lower interest rates and faster funding, especially if your home has sufficient equity.
+For small projects under £20,000, savings or credit cards work well, but for over £30,000, remortgaging or a further advance using your home’s equity is often cheapest, providing low interest rates over 25 years.
+Personal loans are limited to around £30,000 and shorter terms, while larger projects benefit from longer-term remortgages.

 When it comes to financing your project, whether it’s an extension, conversion, or renovation, it can be difficult to know which route will be best for you.
 Do you dedicate yourself to the long slog of saving?
 Or is there perhaps a loan out there that can give you the results you crave now?